react-native-audio-toolkit/react-native-audio-toolkit/docs/SETUP.md

     }
     ```

+#### iOS setup

+1. Right click `Libraries`, click `Add Files to "ExampleApp"`

+2. Select `node_modules/react-native-audio-toolkit/ios/ReactNativeAudioToolkit/ReactNativeAudioToolkit.xcodeproj`

+3. Select your app from the Project Navigator, click on the `Build Phases` tab.
+    Expand `Link Binary With Libraries`.
+Click the plus and add
+    `libReactNativeAudioToolkit.a` from under Workspace.

+### Add Record permissions (Optional)

-4. (optional) If you wish to record audio, add the following permissions to
+If you wish to record audio, add the following permissions

+1. Android
     `android/app/src/main/AndroidManifest.xml`

     ```xml